kabilanvennila/stockapp/README.md

 `cd {repo}`

-run the follwing command to get done with the prerequsites `pip install requirements.txt`
+run the following command to get done with the prerequsites `pip install requirements.txt`

 After that navigate into the directory and run `streamlit run streamlit_app.py`